The Pearl Fishers, Les pêcheurs de perles: Synopsis, Character Map

 • Running time: 2 hours (Act 1: 50 minutes, Act 2: 40 minutes, Act 3: 30 minutes)

-The Pearl Fishers, Les pêcheurs de perles: Short Synopsis
+The Pearl Fishers, Les pêcheurs de perles, Opera: Synopsis

 Events before the main story

 Young Leila met Zurga and saved his life.
-Zurga gives her a necklace in gratitude.
+Zurga gives her a necklace as a thank you.

 Some years later.
 Nadir and Zurga are best friends.
-They fall in love at first sight with Leila.
+They fall in love with Leila at first sight.
 For the sake of their friendship, they promise each other not to approach Leila.
-However, Nadir meets Leila they fall in love.
+However, Nadir meets Leila and they fall in love.

 The Pearl Fishers

 Leila, a priestess praying for the safety of the fishermen, appears on the beach.
-She notices Nadir but prays and returns to the temple.
-Nadir reminisces about his meeting with her.
+She notices Nadir, but prays and returns to the temple.
+Nadir remembers his encounter with her.
 (Je crois entendre encore) Leila appears.
 They reaffirm their love.

 As Zurga regrets his decision, Leila arrives to save Nadir’s life.
 Zurga confesses his love to Leila, but she rejects him.
 As she leaves, she tells one of the fishermen to give the necklace to her mother.
 Nadir overhears the conversation and learns that Leila was once his benefactor.

 The people want them executed.
 As Nadir and Leila prepare to die, Zurga appears and reports the fire.
-In confusion, Zurga unties them and gives Leila a necklace, saying it is a thank you for saving him life when she was a child.
+In the confusion, Zurga unties them and gives Leila a necklace, saying it is a thank you for saving my life when you were a child.
 Nadir and Leila flee.
 Zurga stays behind.
-(Rev. The priest Nourabad realizes Zurga’s betrayal and stabs him to death.)
+(Revised edition: The priest Nourabad realizes Zurga’s treachery and stabs him to death.)

 Contents